Long Distance Cycling: Tips and Tricks

 • Keep RPM between 70-80.

-Cycling is an art and if you are an artist, then you need to be careful about certain aspects.
-Ultra-distance cycling isn’t possible if you are poorly equipped, now what do I mean by being poorly equipped?
+Ultra-distance cycling isn’t possible if you are poorly equipped.
+But what do I mean by being poorly equipped?
 It means not having the proper clothing on.
 Needless to say, you are not going for long bike rides in your night suit, right?

 You need to use an Endurance Bike if you plan on going for long-distance road cycling.
 These bikes have a relaxed geometry and enhance the comfort of the rider, making them the perfect machines for the job.